-A bachelor’s degree in Human Resources will qualify candidates for positions such as these (from a survey of job vacancies taken in May 2015 and shown for illustrative purposes only):
+A bachelor’s degree in Human Resources will qualify candidates for positions such as these:

 - Human Resources Director with Providence Health and Services in Anchorage

-- HR Coordinator with Trident Seafoods – Candidates for this position need to have at least a bachelor’s degree in HR, the Social Sciences, or Business Administration.
+- HR Coordinator with Trident Seafoods – Candidates for this position must have at least a bachelor’s degree in HR, the social sciences, or business administration.
 An equivalent combination of education and experience may also be considered.

 Master’s Degree in Human Resources

-Like an undergraduate degree, students who are interested in a masters in Human Resources or a related field such as an MBA in Management Organization or an MBA in Human Resource Management have several options in Alaska, including online programs.
+Like an undergraduate degree, students who are interested in a master’s in human resource management or a related degree such as an MBA in organizational management or an MBA in human resource management have several options in Alaska, including online programs.
 Entrance requirements will vary by educational institution, and can include:

 - Minimum scores on exams like the GRE or GMAT

-Courses of study for a program like an MBA in Human Resource Management will include coverage of the following topics:
+A course of study for a program like an MBA in human resource management will cover topics that include: